A lot of watches come with leather or plastic bands that make the watch fit a great range of wrist sizes.

 Once you’ve determined the number of links you need to remove, look at the side of the band and find the pin that holds the last link in place, and use the sharp end of your pushpin to push the pin that holds the link.

-Once that keep the links in place have been pushed out, use the pliers to pull out the pin and the link should get disconnected and come off.
+Once that keeps the links in place have been pushed out, use the pliers to pull out the pin and the link should get disconnected and come off.

 Do this until you’ve removed the right amount of links for the watch to fit.